christineW95/Invygo/README.md

 Used Husky for pre-commit hooks
 Used @testing-library for unit test
-Used babel-plugin-module-resolver for module imports
+Used babel-plugin-module-resolver for module imports used react-native-chart-kit for graphs used react-native-paper for UI components used morphism as mapper functions used axios for API calls used React Native Features:
+- custom hooks
+- hooks
+used typescript
+coverage is 73%

 # Invygo

 Meetup RSVP App